"No, I don't want more athletes!"

 It’s also a great way of encouraging people to come along who may be worried about not knowing anyone.
 Being in a group of people will mean that attendees will be in the same boat as eachother and not feel alienated at all.
 You could hold ‘beginners-only’ gymnastics course consisting of 8 classes over 8 weeks, covering the initial foundations.
-And when the course is complete, the students can be filtered into the rest of the classes now that their skills and confidence have improved.
+And when the course is complete, the members can be filtered into the rest of the classes now that their skills and confidence have improved.

 If you’re thinking, ‘how do I administrate courses?’ like those in point 9 above, systems like Coacha make running them so easy.

 From members submitting their information into your signup form, to automatically generating registers for your Beginner’s Course, to sending emails/texts to specific groups; running your whole club through Coacha is super simple.

 Not to mention the fact it helps you comply with GDPR and safeguarding best practices.